Short Term Goal And Long Term Goal

 Q: How many goals should I set at a time?

 A: It is generally recommended to focus on a limited number of goals at a time, typically no more than 3-5.
-This allows you to allocate your time and resources effectively and avoid feeling overwhelmed.
+Allocate your time and resources effectively and avoid feeling overwhelmed becomes possible here.

 Q: What should I do if I am struggling to achieve my goals?